 Financial Assistance

 The program addresses financial challenges by offering a competitive hourly rate for family caregivers, subsidized by Medicaid.
-This financial support helps ease the economic strain associated with caregiving while providing families with the necessary resources to manage their child’s complex needs.
+This financial support and other employee benefits help ease the economic strain associated with caregiving while providing families with the necessary resources to manage their child’s complex needs.

 How to Apply for Home Health Aides for Medically Fragile Children